-The following article is part of my ongoing look at the candidates on the BBWAA 2013 Hall of Fame ballot.
+The following article is part of my ongoing look at the candidates on the BBWAA 2014 Hall of Fame ballot.
 Originally written for the 2013 election, it has been updated to reflect last year's voting results as well as additional research and changes in WAR.
 For a detailed introduction to JAWS, please see here.
 For the schedule and an explanation of how posts on holdover candidates will be presented, see here.

-As a 21-year-old, Bonds hit just .223/.330/.416 for the Pirates in 1986 — coincidentally, also Jim Leyland's first year as manager — and struck out 102 times, the only time he would reach triple digits in that category.
-Batting leadoff most of the time, he did homer 16 times, steal 36 bases in 43 attempts,walk 65 times in 484 plate appearances, and play above-average defense in center field (despite reviews to the contrary) — a respectable showing for a 21-year old rookie, good for 3.3 WAR.
-Shifting over to left field to accommodate the arrival of Andy Van Slyke, Bonds improved to 25 homers, 32 steals, 5.5 WAR and a .261/.329/.492 line in 1987.
-His plate discipline, and the respect accorded him by NL pitchers, took a big leap forward over the next two years; he drew 14 intentional walks among his 72 overall in 1988, and 22 out of 93 in 1989, though he slumped to 19 homers and a .248 batting average in the latter year.
+As a 21-year-old, Bonds hit just .223/.330/.416 for the Pirates in 1986 and struck out 102 times, the only season he would reach triple digits in that category.
+Batting leadoff most of the time, he did homer 16 times, steal 36 bases in 43 attempts, walk 65 times in 484 plate appearances and play above-average defense in centerfield en route a respectable showing good for 3.5 WAR.
+Shifting over to leftfield to accommodate the arrival of Andy Van Slyke in 1987, Bonds improved to 25 homers, 32 steals, 5.8 WAR and a .261/.329/.492 line.
+His plate discipline, and the respect accorded him by NL pitchers, leaped forward over the next two years; he drew 14 intentional walks among his 72 overall in 1988, and 22 out of 93 in '89, though he slumped to 19 homers and a .248 batting average in the latter year.
 That winter, the Pirates and Dodgers discussed a trade that would have sent third baseman Jeff Hamilton and reliever John Wetteland to Pittsburgh for Bonds.

 Bonds broke out in 1990, earning All-Star and Gold Glove honors while hitting .301/.406/.565 with 33 homers (fourth in the league) and 52 steals (third).
 The 30-30 feat placed him in select company as one of 13 players to reach that dual milestone; his father had done so five times, while Mays was one of two other players to do so twice up to that point.
-His slugging percentage and his 9.5 WAR both led the league — the first of four straight times he led in the latter category — and he won his first MVP award in a nearly unanimous vote where one stray first-place ballot went to teammate Bobby Bonilla.
-The two killer BBs helped the Pirates go 95-67, winning the NL East for the first time since 1979 but losing a six-game NLCS to the Reds.
+His slugging percentage and his 9.7 WAR both led the league — the first of four straight years that he led in the latter category — and he won his first MVP award in a nearly-unanimous vote where one stray first-place ballot went to teammate Bobby Bonilla.
+The two killer BBs helped the Pirates go 95-67, winning the NL East for the first time since 1979, though they lost a six-game NLCS to the Reds.

 That was the end of Bonds' time in Pittsburgh.
-Now 28 years old, he signed a six-year, $43.75 million with the Giants, setting records for the largest deal ever (surpassing Cal Ripken's $32.5 million) and the highest average annual value (surpassing Ryne Sandberg's $7.22 million).
-Mays offered to unretire uniform number 24 for him to wear, but Bonds instead opted for the number 25, worn by his father as a Giant from 1968 through 1974.
-He lived up to his new contract with another MVP-winning season, hitting .336/.458/.677, leading the league in the latter two categories as well as homers (46), RBI (123) and intentional walks (43).
-The Giants won 103 games, but thanks to a pair of homers by Dodgers rookie Mike Piazza on the final day of the season, lost out to the 104-win Braves for the NL West flag.
+Now 28 years old, he signed a six-year, $43.75 million contract with the Giants, setting records for the largest deal ever (surpassing Cal Ripken's $32.5 million) and the highest average annual value (surpassing Ryne Sandberg's $7.22 million).
+Mays (his godfather) offered to unretire uniform number 24 for him to wear, but Bonds instead opted for the number 25 that his father wore as a Giant from 1968 through 1974.
+He lived up to his new contract with another MVP-winning season in 1993, hitting .336/.458/.677, leading the league in the latter two categories as well as homers (46), RBIs (123) and intentional walks (43).
+San Francisco won 103 games, but thanks to a pair of homers by Dodgers rookie Mike Piazza on the final day of the season, lost out to the 104-win Braves for the NL West flag.

 Bonds hit a fairly typical .303/.438/.609 with 37 homers, 28 steals and 130 walks in 1998, but his performance was lost amid the McGwire-Sosa home run chase.
-The story that later emerged from reporters Mark Fainaru-Wada and Lance Williams in their book Game of Shadows is that the attention accorded to those two sluggers is what led Bonds to take performance-enhancing drugs to keep up; after that season, he began training with Greg Anderson, a weightlifter and steroid dealer.
+The story that later emerged from reporters Mark Fainaru-Wada and Lance Williams in their book Game of Shadows is that the attention accorded to those two sluggers led Bonds to take performance-enhancing drugs to keep up; after that season, he began training with Greg Anderson, a weightlifter and steroid dealer.
 Amid his intense training regimen, he tore a triceps tendon in his right elbow early in the 1999 season and needed surgery.
-Despite missing seven weeks, he still hit 34 homers — just three fewer than the year before — in 102 games.
-He set a career-high with 49 homers in 2000 — second in the league, one short of Sosa's total — and hit .306/.440/.688, good for 7.5 WAR (third in the league).
-Playing their first year in Pac Bell Park, the Giants won the NL West, but fell to the Mets in the Division Series.
-Bonds lost out on the MVP award to Kent, who hit .334/.424/.596 with 34 homers and 6.9 WAR, but drove in 125 runs, 19 more than his teammate.
+Despite missing seven weeks, he still hit 34 homers (three fewer than the year before) in 102 games.
+He set a career-high with 49 homers in 2000 — second in the league, one short of Sosa's total — and hit .306/.440/.688, good for 7.7 WAR (third in the league).
+Playing their first year in Pac Bell Park, the Giants won the NL West but fell to the Mets in the Division Series.
+Bonds lost out on the MVP award to Kent, who hit .334/.424/.596 with 34 homers and 7.2 WAR, but drove in 125 runs, 19 more than his teammate.

-With precise strike zone judgement, a swing that was more compact than ever and the ability to dig in at the plate enhanced by a bulky elbow guard Bonds put up videogame numbers in 2001: a .328/.515/.863 line with 73 homers and 177 walks; those last three numbers all set records.
+With precise strike zone judgement, a swing that was more compact than ever and the ability to dig in at the plate enhanced by a bulky elbow guard, Bonds put up video game numbers in 2001: a .328/.515/.863 line with 73 homers and 177 walks; those last three numbers all set records.
 His sixth home run of the year, off the Dodgers' Terry Adams on April 17, made him the 17th player to reach 500 homers; it came in a flurry of six consecutive games with a home run.
 He matched that streak in May, this time hitting nine homers over a six-game stretch.
 At one point, he hit 38 homers during a 61-game stretch, a 101-homer pace if projected out to a full 162 games.
-His 71st blast of the year, off the Dodgers' Chan Ho Park on October 5, 2001, broke McGwire's three-year-old record, but it — and his 72nd homer, also off Park — came in the same game in which the Giants were eliminated from postseason contention.
-Still, he became the first four-time MVP in baseball history, and kicked off another stretch of four straight years leading the league in WAR, with 11.6.
+His 71st blast of the year, off the Dodgers' Chan Ho Park on Oct.
+5, 2001, broke McGwire's three-year-old record, but it — and his 72nd homer, also off Park — came in the same game in which the Giants were eliminated from postseason contention.
+Still, he became the first four-time MVP in baseball history and kicked off another stretch of four straight years leading the league in WAR, with 11.9.

 By that point, he also had plenty of heat on him.
 In September 2003, Bonds' name surfaced as one of six major league players and 21 other athletes connected to the Bay Area Laboratory Co-Operative, which was at the center of a doping scandal involving previously undetectable steroids.
 In December 2003, Bonds testified in front of a grand jury that he had received "the Clear," and "the Cream," two such steroids, from Anderson during the 2003 season but had been told that they were flaxseed oil and a rubbing balm for arthritis.
 When confronted with documents — including lab test results, schedules of use and billing information — allegedly detailing his steroid regimen from 2001 through 2003, he claimed to have no knowledge that any substance he had ingested was illegal.
 All of this information was supposed to remain under court seal, but was leaked to the media illegally.